 This one-time tax penalty forgiveness can be extremely beneficial in addressing mounting penalty fines and interest before your debt escalates and becomes insurmountable.
 The main challenge you will face with this approach is acceptance from the IRS.
 Historically, many individuals have been incorrectly rejected for a first-time penalty abatement waiver, which has resulted in an appeal or accepting and paying penalties that may not be necessary.

-Ronald Arthur Stearns Sr. PLLC can help to ensure your abatement eligibility is correctly assessed by the IRS and that your argument for relief is conveyed effectively.
+Ronald Arthur Stearns, Attorney at Law can help to ensure your abatement eligibility is correctly assessed by the IRS and that your argument for relief is conveyed effectively.
 In addition to the first-time waiver, we have experience with reasonable-cause arguments to waive penalties and other debt-relief options, such as an offer in compromise or the IRS hardship program.

-For help understanding which approach is best for your circumstances and support applying for tax debt relief methods, contact Ronald Arthur Stearns Sr. PLLC.
+For help understanding which approach is best for your circumstances and support applying for tax debt relief methods, contact Ronald Arthur Stearns, Attorney at Law.
 Tax forgiveness may be more achievable than you realize, and we can help you access this.

-Contact the Ronald Arthur Stearns Sr. PLLC team today by calling 210-853-2135 or emailing us to book your initial consultation.
+Contact the Ronald Arthur Stearns, Attorney at Law team today by calling 210-853-2135 or emailing us to book your initial consultation.

 IRS Tax Debt Penalties